 She also advised giving him my friends' numbers—and to then call my friends and tell them the pickle I was in.
 They of course did not call him back.
 In fact, they put me on the board instead, in charge of the summer program, a rather ironic development.

 Hensley kept it up for over a year.
 Finally, as Rose predicted, he quit.

 Flash forward a few years to Mount Hermon Christian Writers Conference.

-I WAS A FREQUENT ATTENDEE, but one year, I noticed that DH would be there.
+I WAS A FREQUENT ATTENDEE but one year I noticed that DH would be there.
 I knew the director well enough to call and ask if something could be done to keep me safe.
 Dave Talbot, with apologies, said he first had to verify my story with Rose Reynoldson.
 A few days later, he called back.
-Five things happened.
+Four things happened.

 1) Rose confirmed my experience.
-Now he seemed to believe me.
+Now he believed me.

 At that moment I decided I would do just that: I would confront Hensley.
-On or off the grounds.
+On or off the grounds, I didn't care.
 I didn't need Mt.
 Hermon’s permission, and my therapist felt it imperative to confront him, name the crime, and walk away.
 As long as I went with someone.
 Abusers always re-victimize by accusing their victims of lying, being crazy, and/or sinisterly motivated.